-Our class teacher is Mrs Thain.
-If you have any questions or you would like to talk to her about anything, she is on the KS2 playground before and after school every day,
+Our class teacher is Mr Irving.
+If you have any questions or you would like to talk to him about anything, he is on the KS2 playground before and after school every day.

 To find out what we are learning about each half term, the Year 5 curriculum plans can be found here.